 Petrified Forest holds a special place in the hearts of those who visit as they will be dazzled by blue mesas, striped hills, warm winds, distant storms, rainbows, petroglyphs, and the most beautiful collection of rocks (petrified wood) that you will ever see.

 Be forewarned, however, that there are no campsites within the facility, but this means fewer people, fewer crowds, and more opportunities to be one with the natural beauty of nature.
-So, don’t be petrified when it comes to this amazing natural wonderland.
+So, don’t be petrified for this amazing natural wonderland.

 5. Redwood National Park